colindembovsky/colindembovsky.github.io/_posts/2025-11-25-building-copilot-enablement-program.markdown

 - Feature velocity and cycle time improvements

 > **Note**: Remember that there is no "single metric" - measure with the entire system in mind.
 Often Copilot gains are diluted by inefficient DevOps practices.

-## Teaching the Async Mindset: "Should Copilot Do This?"

-The fundamental shift your team must make is asking a new question before starting any task: **"Should Copilot do this instead of me?"**

-This isn't about laziness - rather, it's about *leverage*.
-When Copilot handles routine tasks, developers have more cognitive bandwidth for architecture, business logic, and creative problem-solving.
-But most developers have years of muscle memory telling them "I must do this myself."

-The core shift your team needs to make is recognizing which work should be delegated to Copilot versus done manually.

-Test generation is a perfect example: traditionally, developers write feature code then spend hours crafting test cases, debugging failures, and iterating until coverage is acceptable.
-With Copilot, you describe behavior in comments as you write features, then ask it to generate comprehensive tests including edge cases.
-Review the generated tests to ensure assertions meaningfully verify the contract (not just pass), adjust as needed, and move to your next task while Copilot handles integration tests in the background.
-This delivers huge time savings while often improving coverage, since AI identifies edge cases humans miss.

-Documentation follows a similar pattern: instead of docs falling out of date because writing them is tedious, Copilot generates README sections, API documentation, and code comments alongside your implementation, making it fast enough that developers actually keep docs current.
-Create custom agents for testing and documentation to encapsulate your team's patterns and ensure consistent output.

-The real power of async development emerges when teams prototype multiple solutions simultaneously rather than debating approaches theoretically.
-Instead of picking one design in a meeting, discovering limitations during implementation, then either living with them or going back to design, teams can create multiple GitHub issues describing different approaches and assign them all to Copilot coding agent.
-Within hours, you're reviewing three actual implementations side by side, making decisions based on real code rather than speculation.
-This saves days compared to sequential implementation and dramatically improves decision quality.

-The same principle applies to build failures: rather than developers scrolling through hundreds of lines of logs guessing at root causes, GitHub Actions can automatically invoke Copilot to analyze failures, categorize them (code, config, test, infrastructure, transient), and generate remediation plans with the appropriate team member tagged.
-You can implement this today with the [actions/ai-inference](https://github.com/actions/ai-inference) action and GitHub Models (see my post on [self-healing devops]({% post_url 2025-08-08-self-healing-devops-with-copilot-and-actions %}) for details).
-These patterns represent the essence of async, multi-threaded development: AI agents work in parallel while humans orchestrate and make decisions.

 ## Building a Continuous Enablement Program